inagib21/WildlifeApp/scripts/README.md

 ### Windows won't run scripts
 - Right-click script → Properties → Unblock (if blocked)
-- Or run from Command Prompt: `cd scripts && wildlife-app-control.bat`
+- Or run from Command Prompt: `cd scripts && start.bat` or `cd scripts && stop.bat`

 ### Services won't start
 - Check that Docker Desktop is installed and running